awsdocs/incident-manager-user-guide/doc_source/integrations-pagerduty-secret.md

-# Store PagerDuty access credentials in an AWS Secrets Manager secret<a name="integrations-pagerduty-secret"></a>
+# Storing PagerDuty access credentials in an AWS Secrets Manager secret<a name="integrations-pagerduty-secret"></a>

 After you turn on integration with PagerDuty for a response plan, Incident Manager works with PagerDuty in the following ways:
 + Incident Manager creates a corresponding incident in PagerDuty when your create a new incident in Incident Manager\.